czbiohub-sf/portable-luminometer/README.md

 2. Activate virtual environment with previous install
 3. Navigate to the module directory
 4. Update module (__pip install . --upgrade__)

+Note regarding licenses:
+Two different licenses are used in this repo.
+The BSD 3-Clause License is applied to the entire repo except for the hardware design files contained in the `Electronics` directory, which are separately licensed by the `CERN Open Hardware Licence Version 2 - Weakly Reciprocal`, contained in that directory.